Manuscript Details

 Comparison Conditions

-Women assigned to the comparison group were not eligible to receive Parents as Teachers (PAT) services.
-They received information about other appropriate services in their local community.
+Women assigned to the comparison group were not eligible to receive PAT services.
+They received information about other services in their local community.

 Subgroups examined